-- Problem: New Year’s resolutions are usually more subject than objective.
+- Problem: New Year’s resolutions are usually more subjective than objective.
 For example, “I’m going to get fit and eat healthier,” is not specific enough.
 Broad goals like this are tough to measure.

 Fact: Goals that are measurable and specific are much more attainable.

 ReSolution: Instead of looking to an entire year to achieve your goals, break it down into weeks.
 Then, make your “goal statement” measurable: “Beginning (insert date) until (insert date), I will go to the gym twice a week,” or “For the next three weeks, I will get my daily steps in using my fitness tracker.”

 - Problem: New Year’s resolutions tend to be more of a “wish” than an “action.”

 Fact: People who clearly describe their goals in the written form and create vision boards (pictures, images or drawings) are 1.2 to 1.4 times more likely to reach their goals.
 The physical act of writing down your goals helps with long term memory and creates a lasting imprint along your cognitive network.

 ReSolution: Use the S.M.A.R.T. goal-writing system and paste magazine clippings, images, photos, or drawings next to each goal.
 These tactile strategies work wonders on the brain and goal success.